Kwandwe Great Fish River Lodge

 1 and 2 day Photographic Workshops

 Kwandwe offer private photographic safaris with award-winning professional photographer Mike Dexter.
-This experience is private and customized, each safari is provided with a private vehicle and safari guide.
+This experience is private and tailor-made, each safari is provided with a private vehicle and safari guide.

 Interpretive Bush Walks